-To register for our free DevOps Simulation in London on the 18th October email us
+To register for our free DevOps Simulation in London sometime in November 2019 email us

 When I first heard ‘immersive learning experience’ I put it in the same category as ‘awesome’.
 Words best spoken with an American twang and overused to the point of being meaningless.
 However the words are millennial friendly as indeed is simulation.
 Today’s younger workforce have grown up with the Wii, PlayStation, and Xbox.